oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/cpu/README.md

   medium = nextMedium;
 ```

 We move slightly forward from the intersection point along the unit normal.
-This location is used as our next origin. `dg.eps` and epsilon value is used to avoid artifacts.
+This location is used as our next origin. `dg.eps`, an epsilon value based on the floating point dynamic range is used to avoid artifacts.
 ```
     float sign = dot(wi1, dg.Ng) < 0.0f ? -1.0f : 1.0f;
     dg.P = dg.P + sign * dg.eps * dg.Ng;